nlsy/VHDL/README.txt

   19.01.2020 - Final Specification
   02.02.2021 - Presentation

-The Blockdiagrams and Flowcharts are made with: https://www.diagrameditor.com
+The (some) Blockdiagrams and Flowcharts are made with: https://www.diagrameditor.com